Kumarmehta019/TKG-Fashion/README.md

 ```

 #### _**Navbar:**_
 I started working on the project by creating the navbar, I made a navbar from the Museum Mapper Project and was pretty confident I could replicate this again.
-On this ocassion it took me some time to get used to the way Semantic UI worked and I had to read the documentation.
+On this occasion it took me some time to get used to the way Semantic UI worked and I had to read the documentation.
 I partially created the navbar with the name/logo and Browse links and the `userIsAuthenticated` function.
 I then handed over the other elements such as the login, register and bag links and sections to a group member to complete.

 <img width="900" alt="Navbar" src="https://user-images.githubusercontent.com/88886169/147952904-d81a3f92-89bc-4c9a-b33b-77f50de1fc90.png">